What is Stress?

 - Try to find fun at work

-- Try and utilize the time out of work for rejuvenating self
+- Try and utilize the time out of work to rejuvenate yourself

 It is true that some simple daily management techniques can make a huge difference in your life and can help you deal better with stress.
 But sometimes it can be hard to cope with stress on a regular basis and when none of the daily management works it is recommendable to go a therapist.
 Some therapies that work best for stress are :-